bekiekB1/ML-DL/README.md

 # ML-DL
-Machine learning using Python, sklearn and pytorch(Deep learning)
+Machine learning using Python, sklearn, keras and pytorch

 UNL 478(Into to Machine Learning) And